ElektraInitiative/libelektra/doc/COMPILE.md

 #### BUILD_DOCUMENTATION

-Build documentation with doxygen (API) and ronn (man pages).
+Build documentation with doxygen (API) and ronn-ng (man pages).

-If ronn is not found, already compiled man pages will be used instead.
+If ronn-ng is not found, already compiled man pages will be used instead.

 > Note: Turning off building the documentation, also turns off